How to Make a Wrist Splint for Carpal Tunnel

 Step #3

-Afterward, wrap the two pieces of tape as it looks like an X on the back of your hand while holding the hand on a neutral axis.
+Afterward, wrap the two pieces of tape so that they form an X on the back of your hand while holding the hand on a neutral axis.

 Step #4